ImVedantPathak/ImVedantPathak/README.md

 ---

-## skills

-* C / C++ (control)
-* Python (speed of iteration)
-* CUDA (when performance actually matters)
-* Breaking abstractions when necessary
-* Not using GPUs (intentionally, unless I do)

----

 ## projects

+* An AI model
+  (it works; still verifying why)

 * A system that reduces data by ~99.85%
   (no, it is not compression)

-* An AI model
-  (it works; still verifying why)

-* Other things in various states of completion

----

-## achievements

-* Code compiled on the first try (statistically insignificant event)
-* Fixed bugs without changing anything
-* Introduced bugs while fixing unrelated issues

----

-## philosophy

-If it works, it is valid.

-If it should not work but does, it is worth understanding.

----

-## status

-Building.
-Testing.
-Removing unnecessary steps.
+* Making 5th gen UAVs

 ---